Self bow: History

 In many parts of the world, including much of Africa, the Americas, northern Europe, and Southern Asia, the great majority of traditional bows are self bows.
 The first bow artifacts, the Stellmoor and Holmegaard artifacts of Northern Europe, are self bows.
 The Stellmoor bow was made from the heartwood of a Scots pine while the oldest Holmegaard bows were carved from small-diameter elms.
 In primitive flight archery competitions, bows inspired by the design of the Holmegaard bows perform very well because of their light, non-bending tips.

+Self bows are still used today by traditional archers, primitive skills enthusiasts, and hunters who appreciate their historic simplicity.
+They can successfully and ethically kill game animals for meat if they have enough draw weight and are paired with a broadhead at close range.
+Learning to fell a tree and craft a bow can still be a useful educational skill for young people living long-term on a homestead or in a wilderness setting.